5 Startup Key Factors in developed custom mobile app

 To help you pick the right business model, startup positioning is especially important.
 Understanding your product or service’s relation to the market will give you valuable insight into how you can turn a profit.

 - Put by the high quality of the product or service

 It’s also important to know if your product or service is the first of its kind in the market, or whether you have direct competitors.

-Once you know how to position your product or service, you will have more of an insight into how to price it.
+Once you know how to position your product or service, you will have more insight into how to price it.
 For example, if you are selling at a low cost compared to your competitors, you will need to look at alternative ways to fund your startup, like advertising or sponsorship.

-3. Business stage goes after startup idea
+3. Business stage goes after the startup idea

 28% of startup founders say that the right ideas can help make a fledgling business a successful one.

 An idea can make or break a startup, and it may be the case that the first idea you think of isn’t the idea that you stick with.

 How to think of the perfect startup idea?